 This is a very underestimated way of doing cryptocurrency analysis to get an idea of the bigger picture and market sentiment.

-When I research to see how the market is currently doing in terms of the sentiment I always check with some big crypto Twitter profiles to see what they have to say.
+When I research to see how the market is currently doing in terms of sentiment I always check with some big crypto Twitter profiles to see what they have to say.

 It doesn’t necessarily mean that these Twitter profiles are great traders, but they have a great following and they usually speak from their heart about how they feel about the market.